https://www.pinterest.com/ 300k Followers 100k Followers

 You Know What You Like

 After exploring with DIY methods, you've identified activities you consistently enjoy and want to pursue further.
-You're not guessing anymore: you have data about your preferences.
+You're not guessing anymore: you've data about your preferences.

 Safety Concerns Are Emerging